ember-learn/ember-blog/source/2020-08-14-the-ember-times-issue-160.md

   <img alt="Jared Galanis" title="Jared Galanis - Contributor to Ember" src="/images/blog/emberjstimes/jared_galanis.jpg" />
 </div>

-In the **fifteenth edition** of our contributor interview series, we're highlighting The Ember Times' very own [Isaac Lee (@ijlee2)](https://github.com/ijlee2) and [Jared Galanis (@jaredgalanis)](https://github.com/jaredgalanis).
+In the **15th edition** of our contributor interview series, we're highlighting The Ember Times' very own [Isaac Lee (@ijlee2)](https://github.com/ijlee2) and [Jared Galanis (@jaredgalanis)](https://github.com/jaredgalanis).
 We'd like to thank Isaac and Jared for their contributions to the Ember community, and congratulate them for joining the Ember Learning Core Team!

 TODO: add teaser blurb!